-It is therefore essential that all material information about the Corporation which could be adversely affect its viability or the interests of the stockholders should be publicly and timely disclosed.
+It is therefore essential that all material information about the Corporation which could adversely affect its viability or the interests of its stockholders and other stakeholders should be publicly and timely disclosed.
 Such information should include among others, earnings results, acquisition or disposition of assets, off balance sheet transactions, and direct and indirect remuneration of members of the Board and Management.
 All such information should be disclosed through the appropriate Exchange mechanisms and submissions to the Commission.